hgibrel34/hgibrel34/README.md

 ### 🧭 About Me

 I didn't grow up writing code, I grew up thinking in systems.
 I'm an **Industrial & Systems Engineering** student at Virginia Tech (Class of 2028), and I found my way into machine learning.
 I'm interested in how ML can make real-world processes like supply chains, operations, resource allocation smarter and more efficient.

-Currently, I'm an **AI/ML Fellow with Break Through Tech**, working with Cornell Tech faculty and industry mentors to build machine learning skills.
-I'm always looking to connect with people working at the intersection of engineering, data, and AI.
 I’m looking to leverage and grow my skills in an internship where I can contribute to exciting projects and learn from industry professionals- feel free to reach out!

 ---